AaronLieb/acmBall/docs/Tile.md

   y-axis.
 - `width`: the width of the rectangle.
 - `height`: the height of the rectangle.
-- `moveable`: whether the rectangle is affected by the gravity.
+- `moveable` (optional): whether the rectangle is affected by the gravity.
 The default is false, meaning that the created rectangle stays in place throughout the game.

 #### Example: Making a basic rectangle at the middle of the tile with the dimensions 100x100